rohantilva/Google-Like-Question-Answering-System/data/README.md

-This contains the data from the (WikiQA effort)[https://aclweb.org/anthology/D15-1237], and the matching of WikiQA answer sentences to (Concretely Annotated Wikipedia (CAW))[https://archive.data.jhu.edu/dataset.xhtml?persistentId=doi:10.7281/T1/D06YVM].
+This contains the data from the [WikiQA effort](https://aclweb.org/anthology/D15-1237), and the matching of WikiQA answer sentences to [Concretely Annotated Wikipedia (CAW)](https://archive.data.jhu.edu/dataset.xhtml?persistentId=doi:10.7281/T1/D06YVM).

 WikiQA
 ------